Austin Riley Player Props: Braves vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 21st in MLB.
+- The Diamondbacks pitching staff ranks 20th in the league with a collective 8.4 strikeouts per nine innings.

-- The Diamondbacks' 4.43 team ERA ranks 21st across all MLB pitching staffs.
+- The Diamondbacks have a 4.53 team ERA that ranks 23rd across all league pitching staffs.

-- Diamondbacks pitchers combine to rank 15th in baseball in home runs surrendered (106 total, 1.1 per game).
+- Diamondbacks pitchers combine to surrender 109 total home runs at a rate of 1.1 per game (to rank 15th in the league).

-- Davies (1-5) takes the mound for the Diamondbacks in his 12th start of the season.
-He's put together a 6.37 ERA in 53 2/3 innings pitched, with 45 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.